dwatson877/Borwell-Apprenticeship/README.md

 # Borwell-Apprenticeship
-This program is intended to act measure room volume, floor area and run as a paint calculator
+This program is intended to measure room volume, floor area and act as a paint calculator